mertcetiin/React-TodoList/README.md

 # React Todo App

-This project aims to create a simple Todo list application using React.
-Users can add new tasks, view existing tasks, and delete them.
+With this application, users can add new tasks, view and delete existing tasks.

 ## Project Screenshot